group5five/ProjectCYT300/README.md

 # WebDevCYT300
-Web template for vulnerable web application for our CYTGroup5  project
+Web template for vulnerable web application for our Project Capstone Group5
+This is for educational purposes only